open-education-api/specification/docs/community/README.md

 * How to terminate membership of the working group.
 * Rights and obligations of a working group member.

-For more information on governance, please access the **Governance model** link at the top of this page.
+For more information on governance, please access the **Governance model** link at the side of this page.